 mailer.send_immediately(message, fail_silently=False)

-To get started the harder way (without using config.include), create an instance of pyramid_mailer.mailer.Mailer:
+To get started the harder way (without using config.include

 from pyramid_mailer.mailer import Mailer